bg-write/spotify-clone/README.md

 ## To Add (Icebox)

+- Fix 405 "Method Not Allowed" error with deployment; make sure Login, SFD, and dot are consistent.
 - Be able to play full albums instead of just one song at a time.
 - When no song is selected and you press play, customize error message (currently rendering "Cannot perform operation; no list was loaded").
 - When you select a song that has no lyrics, return "No Lyrics Found, Sad!" even before you press play.